Best Chilean Foods and Where to Find Them in Santiago, Chile

 Chorrillana

-Post-museum or pre-concert fuel: a messy mountain of fries topped with sautéed onion, thin-sliced beef, and fried eggs.
+Post-museum fuel: a messy mountain of fries topped with sautéed onion, thin-sliced beef and fried eggs.
 Share it.
 Really.

-Where: Pubs in Bellavista and Barrio Lastarria; great with a local lager.
+Where: Pubs in Bellavista and Barrio Lastarria; goes well with a local lager.

-If the Barros Luco is your grilled-cheese-with-beef crush, meet its cousins.
-A churrasco is thin-sliced steak on marraqueta with add-ins like tomato and palta (avocado).
-A chacarero stacks on porotos verdes (green beans) and spicy ají—a refreshing, crunchy twist.
+If the Barros Luco is your grilled-cheese-with-beef moment, meet its cousins.
+A churrasco is thin-sliced steak on marraqueta with tomato and palta (avocado).
+A chacarero adds porotos verdes (green beans) and spicy ají — a refreshing, crunchy twist.

 A lo Pobre

-Order any protein “a lo pobre” and you’ll get a fried egg crown plus caramelized onions and fries.
-Steak, chicken, even fish—Chile loves this upgrade.
+Order any protein “a lo pobre” and you’ll receive a fried egg crown plus caramelised onions and fries alongside it.
+Steak, chicken, even fish — Chile loves this upgrade.

-Where: Broadly available; classic versions near Plaza de Armas and Estación Central.
+Where: Available widely; classic versions near Plaza de Armas and Estación Central.

 Sopaipillas (con Pebre or Pasadas)

-Rainy-day street snack.
-These are round, golden discs (some add squash to the dough) enjoyed savory with pebre (Chile’s pico de gallo) or sweet as sopaipillas pasadas, dunked in hot chancaca (molasses-like syrup).
+Rainy-day street snack: round golden discs (some recipes add squash to the dough) enjoyed savoury with pebre — Chile’s version of pico de gallo — or sweet as sopaipillas pasadas, dunked in hot chancaca syrup.

-Where: Street carts on stormy afternoons; for sit-down versions try source-of-comfort cafés in Barrio Italia.
+Where: Street carts on stormy afternoons; sit-down versions in comfort cafés in Barrio Italia.

 Porotos Granados